ArnoldasBagdonas/Docs-as-Code-Demo-Project-Sphinx/docs/02_requirements.rst

    - The controller shall allow configurable **power output in five levels per channel**, supporting full-duty operation.
+   - Each channel will carry 3.33A at 56V (~186.5W each channel) resulting in about 746W of total power.

 .. req:: Operating Time Control